Skip to main content

 private String content;

-// Quick method to build a message object
+// Quick message object construction method

 public static MyTextContent obtain(String content) {